About

-I am the Senior Director of Educational Research and Evaluation at the American Museum of Natural History in New York City.
-At the museum, I am responsible for developing a program of research in science teaching and learning in education.
-As part of that work, I currently am a co-PI with colleagues, of two NSF-funded research studies, one that follows the trajectories of high-interest, low-resourced NYC youth who have been mentored in an immersive science research program (across 17 different informal science institutions in the city); and the other, that examines the development of an Next Generation Science Standards middle school ecology curriculum, and professional development experiences for teachers.
-I’m also developing a program of research focusing upon how teachers develop their science teaching practice, in a museum setting.
-My most recent book (Harvard Education Press, 2020), co-edited with David Stroupe and Scott McDonald, explores how new teachers learn ambitious science teaching through focusing upon classroom practices.
+At the American Museum of Natural History, I am responsible for developing a program of research in science teaching and learning in education.
+For instance, I currently am a co-PI with colleagues, of a ten-year NSF-funded research study follows the trajectories of NYC youth, predominantly students of color, who have been mentored in an immersive science research program (across 24 different informal science institutions in the city).
+We are now in Year 7 of this longitudinal study.
+I lead a program of research focusing upon how teachers develop their science teaching practice, in a museum setting, as well as numerous studies of teaching and learning in out-of-school settings.

-I began my research on teaching as a doctoral student at the Stanford University School of Education with a focus upon individual teachers’ visions.
-My dissertation explored the relationship between teachers’ images of ideal classroom practice and their beliefs about children, communities and their own careers, and is elaborated in my book, Seeing through teachers’ eyes: Professional ideals and classroom practices (Teachers College Press, 2006).
-Since then, my work has expanded to a broader focus upon teacher education program design and pedagogy and has included examining a variety of teacher education programs from urban residency programs; college or university-based programs, as well as programs that do not easily fit within such categories.
+Background.
+In the department of Educational Psychology at the Stanford University School of Education, I began my research on teaching with a focus upon individual teachers’ visions.
+My dissertation explored the relationship between teachers’ images of ideal classroom practice and their learning and beliefs about children, communities and their own careers, and is elaborated in my book, Seeing through teachers’ eyes: Professional ideals and classroom practices (Teachers College Press, 2006).
+Since then, my work on teacher learning and development has expanded to a broader focus upon teacher education program design and pedagogy and has included examining a variety of teacher education programs from urban residency programs; college or university-based programs, as well as programs that do not easily fit within such categories.
+As part of that work, I participated in the New York City pathways project, which reinforced the importance of ensuring that vision is grounded in real classrooms, and the value of helping teachers learn and develop a repertoire of powerful core teaching practices.
+Developing from that examination of teacher education in the context of a large urban setting, my work on the Choosing to Teach project with my colleagues has also made clear that in addition to program vision, and opportunities to enact teaching practice, we also need to prepare teachers for particular kinds of contexts.

 I can be reached at karenhammerness@gmail.com or on twitter @karenhammerness.